enze-chen/mse104l/_sources/index.md

 We hope these exercises will help you grow in the following ways: 🌱
 - Create some hella nice plots based on effective data visualization principles. 📊
+- Strengthen scientific communication by incorporating effective visualizations and statistical analyses of data. 🧮
 - Apply computational tools to streamline and automate the analysis of MSE data. 🤖
 - Develop basic proficiency with common Python packages for DS—another tool to add to your toolbox. 🧰

+## Usage

+If this is your first time using Jupyter Book/Hub, and particularly if it's your first time using Python, we suggest you take a look at the **tutorials** in the next few pages.
+We've made a few notebooks that you might find helpful: {doc}`lab0/jbook_usage` and {doc}`lab0/intro_python_jupyter_blank`.
+Otherwise, you can proceed to {doc}`lab1/lab1` and get started.
+Have fun!